marvinhagemeister/frontend-boilerplate/README.md

 # Frontend-Boilerplate - Save time bootstrapping a new project
-Frontend-Boilerplate sets up a modern frontend environment with best practices already backed in.
-Under the hood it uses [babel](https://github.com/babel/babel) to transpile ES6 to ES5, [webpack](https://github.com/webpack/webpack) to bundle all your modules and [ava](https://github.com/sindresorhus/ava) for testing.
+Frontend-Boilerplate sets up a modern frontend environment with best practices already baked in.
+Under the hood it uses [babel](https://github.com/babel/babel) to transpile ES6 to ES5, and [webpack](https://github.com/webpack/webpack) to bundle all your modules.

 ## Features
 - Standard 7-1 SASS folder structure